Rust Quick Start

 Before we start, make sure you have cloned the tlsn repository and have a recent version of Rust installed.

-Simple Interactive Verifier: Verifying Data from an API in Rust
+Basic Verifier: Verifying Data from an API in Rust

-This example demonstrates how to use TLSNotary in a simple interactive session between a Prover and a Verifier.
+This example demonstrates how to use TLSNotary in a simple session between a Prover and a Verifier.
 It involves the Verifier first verifying the MPC-TLS session and then confirming the correctness of the data.

-Follow the instructions from: https://github.com/tlsnotary/tlsn/tree/main/crates/examples/interactive#readme
+Follow the instructions from: https://github.com/tlsnotary/tlsn/tree/main/crates/examples/basic#readme

 Simple Attestation Example: Attesting and Verifying Data from an API in Rust